MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/tshoot-connect-password-hash-synchronization.md

     ![Account used by Active Directory connector](./media/tshoot-connect-password-hash-synchronization/connectoraccount.png)
     Note the username and the domain where the account is located.

-5. Start **Active Directory Users and Computers**, and then verify that the account you found earlier has the follow permissions set at the root of all domains in your forest:
+5. Start **Active Directory Users and Computers**, and then verify that the account you found earlier has the following permissions set at the root of all domains in your forest:
     * Replicate Directory Changes
     * Replicate Directory Changes All